Files

 Formats

-Different visaulisations support differnt output formats, both depending on the type of visualisation (mail, plot, grid, doc) and the individual subtypes (table plot vs line plot).
+Different visualisations support different output formats, both depending on the type of visualisation (mail, plot, grid, doc) and the individual subtypes (table plot vs line plot).

-If you’re curious what types are avaiailable you can always list the content
+If you’re curious what types are available you can always list the content

-folder, but we’ve provided a rought overview below
+folder of the visual, but we’ve provided a rough overview below

 as well.
-Further details should also be available under the individual
+Further details are also documented under the sections for the

 Portable Document Format pdf